ColdBox/coldbox-zero-to-hero/STEPS.md

 </div>
 ```

-7.05 Install cbsecurity by running the following command
+7.5 Install cbsecurity by running the following command

 ```
 install cbsecurity
 ```

-7.05.1 Configure cbsecurity
+7.5.1 Configure cbsecurity, add the settings in your `ColdBox.cfc`

 ```
 // config/ColdBox.cfc